Rules and regulations governing ABEA’s operations

 i.
 In its discretion, the Council may waive specific requirements for an Applicant, as listed above, provided that the Applicant and such waiver must be approved by the affirmative vote of a majority of the Active Members.

 j.
 The qualifications of Applicants shall be considered by the Membership Committee and then presented before the Council for approval.
 The names of all Applicants, together with the names of their two sponsoring members and any other information deemed relevant by the Council, shall be posted on the ABEA website for approval or objection by the general membership.
 Any objection regarding any Applicant shall be delivered promptly in writing to the Secretary.
 Such objections shall be regarded as confidential.

 k.
 Nominations for all classes of membership shall be approved by the affirmative vote of three-fourths of the Council Members.
 Approved applicants will then be inducted into the membership at an Executive Session.
 Membership shall become effective upon notification of the approved Applicant by the Secretary and payment of any dues prior to the ABEA Annual Meeting.

 4.1 Officers.
 The officers of ABEA shall be composed of a President, Vice-President, President-Elect, Secretary, Treasurer, Editor, and Councilors-At-Large.

 4.2 Nomination.
-The Nominating Committee shall be composed of 4 members, 3 of whom shall be nominated and elected in the preceding year by the voting Members at the Executive Session of the ABEA; and the 4th member of which shall be the Immediate Past-President of the ABEA who will serve as Chair.
-Each Nominating Committee member shall serve for one year.
-The duties and responsibilities of the Nominating Committee shall be to prepare a slate of Officers, including the President-Elect, and when required, the Vice President, the Secretary, and the Treasurer (one name for each position); as well as the Councilors-At-Large.
-Members may make independent nominations from the floor.
+The Nominating Committee shall be chaired by the Immediate Past-President, and composed of the current President and the President-Elect.
+Each Nominating Committee member shall serve to the extent of their ABEA Council Role.
+The duties and responsibilities of the Nominating Committee shall be to solicit nominations from the membership, review nominations, and prepare a slate of Officers, including the President-Elect, and when required, the Vice President, the Secretary, and the Treasurer (one name for each position); as well as the Councilors-At-Large.
+The slate is to be approved by the Council and announced at the annual ABEA Business Meeting.